A Threat to Forest Health

-Invasive species are a serious threat to natural resources worldwide.
-Presidential Executive Order 13112 defines an invasive species as “an alien species whose introduction does or is likely to cause economic or environmental harm or harm to human health.”
+Invasive species are a serious worldwide threat to natural resources.
+Invasive species means, with regard to a particular ecosystem, a non-native organism whose introduction causes or is likely to cause economic or environmental harm, or harm to human, animal, or plant health (from Executive Order 13112, as amended – Safeguarding the Nation from the Impacts of Invasive Species, signed Dec.
+5, 2016).
 E.O.
 13112 requires Federal agencies to prevent and control these species and to minimize their economic, ecological, and human health impacts.
-Environmental and economic costs caused by invasive species in the U.S. alone were estimated by Pimentel et al. (2005) to exceed $120 billion per year.*
+Environmental and economic costs caused by invasive species in the U.S. alone were estimated by Pimentel et al. (2005) to exceed $120 billion per year.
+1

 Invasive species threatening Region 3 range from disease pathogens to mammals (see list of invasive species by national forest).
 The U.S. Forest Service has developed a number of regional documents for invasive species management and pesticide use in Region 3.

 Specific information on invasive species affecting national forests and grasslands in Region 3 may be found below.

 Invasive plants can spread rapidly and threaten native ecosystems.

 Terrestrial invasive animals can impact native vegetation, wildlife, and fish.

 Aquatic invasive plants, fish, and other aquatic invasive organisms can displace and out-compete native species in waterways.

 A number of diseases affect specific species of fish and wildlife, including white-nose syndrome in bats.

 Several invasive tree diseases are currently impacting forests in the Southwest.

 There are a number of invasive weeds currently affecting wilderness areas in the Southwest.